principle-systems/react-shopping-cart-starter-kit/README.md

 # React Shopping Cart Starter Kit

-This component comes with no batteries included.
+This component aims for loose coupling and comes with no batteries included.

 ## Props